CleanMachine1/AdlistTXTS/README.md

 https://raw.githubusercontent.com/CleanMachine1/AdlistTXTS/main/list.txt

 Then save it.
-Then finally refresh your gravity (tools, update gravity).
+Then finally refresh your gravity (tools then update gravity).
 And you are done!

 ### How does this stay updated?

-A simple bash script on a server which pushes every day after updating itself
+A simple bash script on a server which pushes every day after updating itself.